truenas/documentation/content/SCALE/GettingStarted/Install/SetUpSharing.md

 ## Setting Up an ISCSi Block Share

 Setting up block sharing is a complicated scenario that requires detailed configuration steps and knowledge of your network environment.
-A simple configuration is beyond the scop of this getting started guide, but detailed articles are available in the UI Reference section under Shares.
+A simple configuration is beyond the scope of this getting started guide, but detailed articles are available in the SCALE Tutorials section under Shares.

 With simple sharing now set up, you can back up your configuration and set up data backup.